CHAPTER 2 - The Cat called Gary 5!

 so frightening with "Teddy" in the bed with me, and Puppy

-sleeping at the foot of the bed in his special bed that Dad had
+sleeping at the foot of the bed in his ‘special bed’

 Our Sunday School teacher told us something funny, she said "Know

 Jesus, Know Peace - No Jesus, No Peace."